Identify and tag sheep and goats

 In addition to tagging, you must keep written records of:

 Cattle movements must be reported online to BCMS within 3 days.
-Sheep, goat, pig, and deer movements must be reported within 3 days using the online EID Cymru system (covering England and Wales) or ScotEID (Scotland).
+In England, sheep, goat, and deer movements must be reported within 3 days using the Livestock Information Service (LIS); pig movements are reported through eAML2.
+In Wales, sheep, goat, and deer movements are reported through EIDCymru; in Scotland, use ScotEID.

 Hold on-farm records for at least 3 years (10 years for cattle).
 Inspectors can request to see these records at any time.